vojtfa135/bpc_akr_honeypot/README.md

 ![alt text](imgs/call_sh.png)
 After that you are prompted to give a password for Ansible Vault encryption of the mail_secret.yml file. </br>
 ![alt text](imgs/enter.png) </br>
-And finally just re-enter you chosen Ansible Vault password. </br>
+And finally just re-enter your chosen Ansible Vault password. </br>
 ![alt text](imgs/re-enter.png)
 ### 2) Deploy OpenCanary honeypot
 To do that simply follow this picture: </br>